amartya18x/amartya18x.github.io/_posts/2025-09-21-neuripsdp-news.md

 ---

 Our paper titled <a href="https://arxiv.org/abs/2508.10879">An Iterative Algorithm for Differentially Private k-PCA with Adaptive Noise</a> is accepted to <a href="https://neurips.cc">NeurIPS 2025</a>.
-See you in San Diego and Copenhagenx!
+See you in San Diego and Copenhagen!